SikrutiMahapatra/WEB-DEVLOPMENT/README.md

 # WEB-DEVLOPMENT
-This is my journey of learning web devlopment from basic :)
+This is my journey of learning web devlopment from basic:)